nvaccess/nvda/user_docs/en/userGuide.md

 ##### Show paragraphs start {#BrailleSettingsShowParagraphStart}

-If enabled and read by paragraph is checked, two spaces will be displayed to indicate paragraph start.
+- If enabled and "Read by paragraph" is checked, two spaces will be displayed to indicate the start of a paragraph.

 ##### Avoid splitting words when possible {#BrailleSettingsWordWrap}